Complete University Guide 2024

 This module will:

-The four core modules of your second year will introduce more practical elements, building on Year 1's theoretical foundation.
-You'll develop essential skills for social work, which you'll have a chance to refine on placement with a voluntaryorganisation or independent social care agency.
+The core modules of your second year will introduce more practical elements, building on Year 1's theoretical foundation.
+You'll develop essential skills for social work, which you'll have a chance to refine on placement with a voluntary organisation or independent social care agency.
 You'll also learn how to evaluate and develop service provision, and carry out practice-related research.

 In the first half of Year 3 you'll prepare for your first statutory placement with a range of core modules which ensure you're ready for practice.
-You'll explore the ethical, legal and policy contexts for social work, which will equip you to manage the competing pressures of social work.
+You'll explore the ethical, legal and policy contexts for social work, which will equip you to manage the competing pressures of social work practice.

-The placement begins in the Spring Term and lasts for 70 days, alongside a module designed to support your professional development.
+The placement begins in Semester 2 and lasts for 70 days, after completion of a module designed to support your professional development.

 This counts towards the 200 days of practice which you must complete before you can register as a social worker.
-You'll spend 70 days at a social work agency as well as five Skills Days at the University, developing specialist techniques for working with families, groups, parents, and refugees and asylum seekers.
+You'll spend 70 days at a social work agency as well as Skills Days at the University, developing specialist techniques for working with individuals, families and groups.

 You'll work with a qualified social work practice educator who will support and assess you throughout the placement.
 Your placement is a chance to develop and follow your own professional interests, with guidance from our academic staff.